TryGhost/Ghost/CONTRIBUTING.md

 3. Run `git submodule update --init`
 4. Run `npm install -g grunt-cli`
 5. Run `npm install`.
-	* If the install fails with errors to do with "node-gyp rebuild", follow the SQLite3 install instructions below this list
+	* If the install fails with errors to do with "node-gyp rebuild" or "SQLite3", follow the SQLite3 install instructions below this list
     * Usually if you're within vagrant, and have installed the guest plugins and updated that, this will not happen
 6. run `grunt init` from the root - this installs Bourbon, compiles SASS and compiles Handlebars templates

 Front-end can be located at [localhost:2368](http://localhost:2368), Admin is at [localhost:2368/ghost/](http://localhost:2368/ghost/)

 Whist developing you may wish to use **grunt watch** to watch for changes to handlebars and sass and recompile automatically, see the [Grunt Toolkit docs](https://github.com/TryGhost/Ghost/wiki/Grunt-Toolkit).

 ### Updating with the latest changes